 Some of the traditional German celebrations include Bayreuth’s Richard Wagner Festival, Munich’s restrained commemoration of beer, Oktoberfest, the world’s largest trade fair for books in Frankfurt and the Munich Opera Festival.

 Since the mid-1980s, however, there has been a rapid expansion of new, more niche-market festivals in Germany.
 Night owls and museum geeks can revel together during Berlin’s Long Night of the Museums, an evening when the city’s museums and cultural institutions stay open into the wee hours.
 Fans of avant-garde film can fill their heads with new, esoteric anecdotes at Videonale, Bonn’s festival for art and experimental videos.
-Even secret Dungeons and Dragons-lovers can find a home at Bavaria’s medieval re-enactment festival Festival-Mediaval.
+Even secret Dungeons-and-Dragons-lovers can find a home at Bavaria’s medieval re-enactment festival Festival-Medieval.

 Whether you’re just visiting Germany or have lived here for a while, attending a festival can be an easy and exciting way to discover German culture.
-To help get you started, we are giving you a helping hand by highlighting some of the most important and interesting festivals, carnivals, music, film, art and cultural events in Germany in 2013.
+To help get you started, here are some of the most important and interesting German festivals, carnivals, music, film, art and cultural events in Germany in 2014.

 The world’s second largest film festival after Cannes, the Berlinale draws together more than 19,000 film professionals from 115 countries.
 The festival showcases a wide variety of films, including big international movies, independent and art house productions, movies aimed at younger audiences, German productions and more experimental films.